 According to the National Association of Anorexia Nervosa and Associated Disorders (ANAD), one person dies every 62 minutes from anorexia.
 This disorder has the highest mortality rate out of any other mental illness, and 1 in 5 anorexia deaths are by suicide.

-In order to treat the symptoms of anorexia and prevent death, individuals who are grappling with this disorder can obtain anorexia treatment in Los Angeles.
+In order to treat the symptoms of anorexia and prevent death, individuals who are grappling with this disorder can obtain anorexia treatment.
 Our professional care can provide several different levels of treatment, including those found below.

 Unfortunately, many people who either reach out for or are brought to receive anorexia treatment are severely thin to a point where there is nothing else to do at that moment but to provide immediate medical care.
 Usually, those who require medical care as a result of their anorexia are hospitalized right away.
 This is because problems such as dehydration, organ failure, and cardiac complications are likely to occur.
 Also, it is imperative to get the individual’s weight back up to a healthy number to prevent further physical damage from occurring, as well as to avoid death.
 Therefore, nurses will insert a feeding tube into the individual and will slowly but surely provide him or her with the nourishment needed to become stable.

 Anorexia is not a disorder that occurs for no reason.
 In fact, this disorder can be caused by biological and environmental factors and even a combination of both.
 When an individual begins participating in anorexia treatment, he or she can start to work through those factors in an effort to address the root of the problem.
 This is best done through individual and group psychotherapy, where the individual can share his or her background and receive valuable input that can help him or her begin healing.